RitaOyin/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that changes working directory
+ display current directory content in a long format